-Geotab’s 2025 Sustainability and Impact Report Shows Fleets Cutting Fuel Waste, Reducing Idling by up to 30%, and Electrifying as Energy Costs Rise
+Geotab’s 2025 Sustainability and Impact Report shows fleets cutting fuel waste, reducing idling by up to 30%, and electrifying as energy costs rise

 The Geotab 2025 Sustainability and Impact Report is an annual report highlighting how Geotab is reducing emissions and environmental impact across its operations.
 The latest report covers January 1 to December 31, 2025 results and was prepared with reference to the Global Reporting Initiative (GRI) Standards and aligned with the United Nations Sustainable Development Goals (SDGs), and the Greenhouse Gas (GHG) Protocol.
 Geotab has also released a complementary Climate-Related Disclosure report, which provides a comprehensive analysis of Geotab’s climate strategy in full alignment with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.

 Geotab is a global leader in connected vehicle and asset management solutions, with headquarters in Oakville, Ontario and Atlanta, Georgia.
-Our mission is to make the world safer, more efficient, and sustainable.
+Our mission is to make the world safer, more eﬃcient, and sustainable.
 We leverage advanced data analytics and AI to transform fleet performance and operations, reducing cost and driving efficiency.
-Backed by top data scientists and engineers, we serve approximately 100,000 global customers, processing 100 billion data points daily from more than 5.9 million vehicle subscriptions.
-Geotab is trusted by Fortune 500 organizations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
-Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorizations.
+Backed by top data scientists and engineers, we serve approximately 100,000 global customers, processing 100 billion data points daily from more than 5 million vehicle subscriptions.
+Geotab is trusted by Fortune 500 organisations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
+Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorisations.
 Our open platform, ecosystem of outstanding partners, and Geotab Marketplace deliver hundreds of fleet-ready third-party solutions.
-This year, we're celebrating 25 years of innovation.
-Learn more at www.geotab.com and follow us on LinkedIn or visit Geotab News and Views.
+Learn more at www.geotab.com/uk and follow us on LinkedIn or visit our blog.

 GEOTAB and GEOTAB MARKETPLACE are registered trademarks of Geotab Inc. in Canada, the United States and/or other countries.